duongxt/Bertram_freezing_analysis.py/README.md

 There are three parameters at the top of the code: BRIGHTNESS_PEAK_PROMINENCE, MIN_RADIUS, and BINARY_THRESHOLD.
 Adjust these parameters based on the camera setup, lighting, and clarity of the freezing events.
 > BRIGHTNESS_PEAK_PROMINENCE should ideally not need adjusting\
 > Adjust MIN_RADIUS to the according to the droplet size if the code is having difficulties detecting them\
-> Adjust BINARY_THRESHOLD according to the video brightness if the code is having difficulty detecting droplets
+> Increase FRAME_SKIP if the video file is very long and frame-perfect precision is not required

 ### Setting Up the Folder
 Copy the relevant TSV and video file of each sample into a named subfolder.
 Organise all the subfolders into one big folder with the code inside the big folder.